dojo/docs/dojo/getAttr.rst

 ``dojo.getAttr()`` is a companion function for `dojo.attr <dojo/attr>`_.
 It handles normalized getting of attributes on DOM Nodes and return the value of the requested attribute or null if that attribute does not have a specified or default value.

-since dojo 1.7, dojo.getAttr has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of attr.get in dojo/dom-attr.
+Since dojo 1.7, dojo.getAttr has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of attr.get in dojo/dom-attr.

 =====
 Usage